Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r34.5
+- Re-enabled the instant distance output on hard targeting a unit
+- Fixed a bug with the tutorial editor and steps that are converted from linked steps to real steps

 ## Changes in Sku r34.4
 - More routes for Terokkar added by Emily
 - Layers and waypoint names updated and map issues fixed for Darkshore, Darnassus, Teldrassil, Rut'theran, Moonglade (parts)